 It is worth remembering that regardless of your sexual orientation, African culture is generally conservative (especially in Islamic countries).
 Public displays of affection between straight or gay couples are often considered offensive, and although hand-holding between male friends is perhaps more common than in Western culture, the safest course of action is simply to be discreet.
 As long as you're willing to avoid public displays of affection, there's no reason that gay and lesbian travelers cannot travel safely, even to countries with laws against homosexuality.

 There are many online forums where travelers can meet members of the local LGBTI community ahead of their arrival.
 This can be a useful resource, giving you a realistic insight into what life is really like for gays and lesbians in your chosen country as well as valuable information about the best gay-friendly hotels, bars, restaurants and tour agencies.
 However, be careful about meeting up with strangers; especially in poorer countries, scams are common and you could end up getting robbed or worse.

 HIV is prevalent throughout Africa, and all visitors, whether they're straight or gay, should make sure to practice safe sex.

 Gay and Lesbian Tours to Africa

-OUT Adventures is another excellent company that specializes in gay tours and cruises all over the world, including itineraries to Morocco and South Africa.
-The Moroccan itinerary is especially worthwhile for those that want to experience the magic of North Africa's chaotic souks and dramatic desert landscapes without persecution.
-Although Morocco's laws prohibit homosexuality, OUT Adventures have the in-country experience needed to ensure that your experience there is both pleasant and safe.
+OUT Adventures is another excellent company that specializes in gay tours and cruises all over the world, including itineraries to Morocco, Kenya and South Africa.
+The Moroccan and Kenyan itineraries are especially worthwhile for those that want to experience the magic of North or East Africa without persecution.
+Although laws in both countries prohibit homosexuality, OUT Adventures have the in-country experience needed to ensure that your experience there is both pleasant and safe.

 If you're headed to Cape Town (widely recognized as the most gay-friendly city on the African continent), check out the Gay Cape Town Guide for information about the best beaches, bars and hotels the Mother City has to offer.